June 9, 2025 • min read

 - Education and behavioral coaching are essential to achieving lasting changes.

-Here are three questions to ask if you’re considering a digital MSK solution:
+Three questions to ask if you’re considering digital therapy

 1. Is the program designed and supervised by a licensed physical therapist?